abmerille/mc-homework/README.md

 To use the interactive docs:
 * Click on the POST /create_html/ option.
-* Click on 'Try it out` in the top right.
+* Click on 'Try it out` on the right.
-* Replace "string" in the request body with markdown.
+* Replace "string" in the request example body with the markdown.
 * Click execute and scroll down to see the response.

 ## Tests
-From mc-homework directory run
+From `mc-homework` directory run
 ```sh
 python -m unittest tests.regex_test
 ```